alexz12948/alexz12948/README.md

 :eyeglasses: Huge coding nerd (love learning about all new technologies :sweat_smile:)
 :sparkles: Interested in DevOps, Cybersecurity, and Full Stack Development
 :book: Currently learning how to deploy applications
+:sunglasses: Hobbies: Speed solving Rubik's Cubes, Overcooked 2, and coding fun side projects!
-:office: Located in New York City
+:office: Located in New York City though I tend to venture off to Boston every now and again
 :e-mail: Reach me at alesandor00@gmail.com
 :boom: Fun fact: I used to be a black belt in Taekwondo